-To protect students, professors, staff, and research, the Federal Trade Commission (FTC) created the Safeguards Rule.
-The FTC’s Safeguards Rule first went into effect in 2003 under the federal Gramm-Leach-Bliley Act (GLBA).
+The Federal Trade Commission (FTC) created the Safeguards Rule to protect students, professors, staff, and research.
+The FTC’s Safeguards Rule was enacted in 2003 under the federal Gramm-Leach-Bliley Act (GLBA).
 The rule requires all Title IV institutions of higher education (i.e., those that process U.S. federal student aid) to comply with specific security guidelines.
 Now, due to recent high-profile data breaches – including nearly 70 ransomware attacks affecting more than 950 schools and colleges in 2021 alone – the FTC has made amendments to the Safeguards Rule.

 What You Need to be Compliant

 The new amendments state that a Title IV higher learning institution must implement a written information security program.
-This program is required to consist of risk assessment, system access controls, authentication and encryption, and mechanisms to ensure effective employee training and oversight of service providers.
-Colleges and universities impacted by the rule must also appoint a qualified individual to the security program who will ensure that all vendors also meet the requirements of the rule.
+This program requires risk assessment, system access controls, authentication and encryption, and mechanisms to ensure effective employee training and oversight of service providers.
+Colleges and universities impacted by the rule must also appoint a qualified individual to the security program who will ensure that all vendors meet the rules’ requirements.

 How We Can Help